Monday, May 30, 2022

 It is almost at the southern end of the C&D canal which stands for Chesapeake Delaware canal which connects the Chesapeake Bay to Delaware Bay.
 The canal was the brain child of a guy named Augustine Herman all the way back in the 1700’s.
 Although construction did not begin until the 1800’s it is still a major shipping channel.

-They had to develop a way to maintain the water level in the canal so they build this pump house that lifted over a million gallons of water a height of 18’ with a steam engine.
+They had to develop a way to maintain the water level in the canal, so they built this pump house that lifted over a million gallons of water a height of 18’ with a steam engine.

-The canal originally had locks but they were removed in the late 1800’s after the dug the canal deeper and added the pump.
-It is amazing the ingenuity back then that solved so many problems with so little resources.
-The canal carries a current on the ebb or flood of over 2.5mph.
+The canal originally had locks, but they were removed in the late 1800s after they dug the canal deeper and added the pump.
+It is amazing the ingenuity back then that solved so many problems with so few resources.
+The canal carries a current on the ebb or flood of over 2.5 mph.

 There is a great restaurant and Tiki Bar called the Chesapeake Inn.
 They have live music Wednesday-Sunday.